JFrog CLI for Skills

 Force reinstall even if already at target version:

-jf skills update myskill --agent cursor --repo skills-local --force
+jf agent skills update myskill --harness cursor --repo skills-local --force

 List Skills

-Use one of the following forms to list skills in a repository or installed for an agent.
+To list skills in a repository or installed for a harness:

 # List skills in a repository

-# List skills installed for an agent (project-scoped)
+# List skills installed for a harness (project-scoped)

-# List skills installed for an agent (global)
+# List skills installed for a harness (global)

 Where:

-• <REPOSITORY_NAME>: Skills repository to list (mutually exclusive with --agent)
+• <REPOSITORY_NAME>: Skills repository to list (mutually exclusive with --harness)

 • <N>: Maximum number of results when listing a repository